 3. TEC Systems

-TEC is seen as the godfather of IR grills; they introduced their first model in the 1980’s.
+TEC is seen as the godfather of infrared grills.
+They introduced their first model in the 1980’s.

 Over time, they have improved their systems to provide even more convenience when switching from conventional grills.
 They have two infrared systems to consider: